Temples Galore in Cambodia: 5 Top Temples in Siem Reap Not to Miss

-What you should know before your visit
+What you should know before you visit Siem Reap

-Siem Reap is hot throughout most of the year, in general you can expect it to get up to the mid-high thirties (Celsius), so we found that the best time to visit the temples was bright and early in the morning as it starts to get hot and crowded at around 9 am.
+Weather in Siem Reap: Siem Reap is hot throughout most of the year, in general you can expect it to get up to the mid-high thirties (Celsius, or 95-104 Fahrenheit), so we found that the best time to visit the temples was bright and early in the morning as it starts to get hot and crowded by around 9 am.

 Code of Conduct in the Angkor Archaeological Park

 Angkor was the capital of the Khmer Empire and once the largest city in the world.
 It remains an active religious and spiritual site so it’s important to respect the community who engage in worship.
-It’s important to observe the following when you are visiting any of the temples around and within the Angkor Archaeological Zone.
+It’s important to observe the following when you are visiting any of the temples around and within the Angkor ruins.

 - Cover your shoulders and knees – you might get away with it and not get turned away (as you would if you were not properly dressed to visit churches in Italy), but respectful dress is strongly encouraged.

 - Don’t touch the monuments – many of the carvings and structures are extremely fragile.
 Don’t sit on the balustrades or lean on the walls.

 - Keep your voice down – it goes without saying that loud conversation should be kept to a minimum!